palazzem/adk-toolkit/README.rst

 Roadmap
 -------

-* Better AsyncTask which uses StringBuilder to publishProgress of aa String object as result
+* Better AsyncTask which uses StringBuilder to publishProgress of a String object as result
 * Simple implementation of a Service

 Contribution guidelines